CarvueJS/carbon-components-vue/README.md

 Vue.use(Carvue)
 ```

-And you could see how to use those components is this [Demo](https://nicholaslee119.github.io/carbon-components-vue/storybook-static/)
+And you could see how to use those components in this [Demo](https://nicholaslee119.github.io/carbon-components-vue/storybook-static/)

 [npm]: https://img.shields.io/npm/v/carvue.svg